overset/JP01/README.rst

 JP01 - Arisu Custom CNC Aluminum Unibody Keyboard Case
 ======================================================

+https://youtu.be/O6BLock8iVU ** ⬅ First build complete and timelapse video!**

+https://youtu.be/mfLEsenbGh8 ** ⬅ Typing test for the first build!**

 This repository all assets needed to manufacture a custom high-quality CNC milled unibody keyboard case for the open source `Arisu PCB`_.
 I'm very pleased how the first prototypes came out and I'm documenting the entire process here.

 .. raw:: html